tyoung3/sw/README.md

 an optional buffersize integer, and ```-```.
 Example: ```<100-``` The reverse (Ex: `-myDataType,yourType 100>`) is also valid.

-Information packets(IPs) are designed as nil(empty) interfaces.
+Information packets(IPs) are designed as nitypel(empty) interfaces.
 The data type is determined by the sending component.
 It is possible for properly coded sink components to handle multiple data types.
 A type mis-match will be reported by incompatible receiving